tweag/python-monorepo-example/2018-07-09-funflow-example.md

 author: Divesh Otwani, Nicholas Clarke
 ---

-Since [funflow](https://github.com/tweag/funflow) is a bit abstract, in this post we look at a neat little example to illustrate some of funflow's features.
+Since [Funflow](https://github.com/tweag/funflow) is a bit abstract, in this post we look at a neat little example to illustrate some of Funflow's features.
 This post builds off of our
 [earlier post](https://www.tweag.io/posts/2018-04-25-funflow.html)
-in which we introduced funflow and what it had to offer.
+in which we introduced Funflow and what it had to offer.
 All the code for this example as well as some documentation can be found [here](https://github.com/tweag/funflow/tree/master/funflow-examples/makefile-tool).